TB & Emerging Diseases

 Clinical Services Offered

 Skin testing for tuberculosis is offered at Department of Public Health clinics throughout the County.
-View the Tuberculin (TB) Skin Tests Flyer for more information.
+For more information.
 Please call (800) 722-4777 for an appointment and information on clinic locations and times.

 Basic TB Facts

 - Q: What is TB?

 A: Tuberculosis (TB) is a disease caused by germs that are spread from person to person through the air.

 A: TB germs are put into the air when a person with TB disease in the lungs or throat coughs, sneezes, speaks, or sings.
 These germs can stay in the air for several hours, depending on the environment.
 People who breathe in the air containing these TB germs can become infected.

 - Q: What is a latent TB infection?

 A: People with latent TB infection have TB germs in their bodies, but they are not sick because the germs are not active.
 These people do not have symptoms of TB disease and they cannot spread the germs to others.
 However, they may develop TB disease in the future.

 - Q: How do you know if you have latent TB?